vibhoraggarwal/vibhoraggarwal.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master's student, studying Automotive Engineering at RWTH Aachen.
-I graduated in 2017 with a major and minor degree in Mechanical Engineering and Applied Mathematics.
-During my academic career I worked on the design and dynamics of Automotive vehicles and Robots.
+I graduated in 2017 with a major and minor degree in Mechanical Engineering and Applied Mathematics, from IIT Kanpur.
+During my career I have worked on the design and dynamics of Automotive vehicles, humanoid Robots, and material handling robots for warehouse.